Deimos308/nodejs-dev-pack/README.md

-# Node Essentials
+# NodeJS Dev Pack

-This pack includes some extensions that help with developing node.js application in a group environment.
+This pack includes some extensions that help with developing NodeJS application.

 ## Extensions Included